ajantaju/F4FEVR/README.md

 ## Notes:
 This version does not include Luxor HD textures to keep download size reasonable and fast as we're in testing phase.

-For Valve index i use for now "2022 Best Index Controllers" profile from steamVR.
+Made "FRIK F4FEVR" Valve Index controller profile to steamVR based on /u/rollingrock16 setup.

 I do not know what are good for other controllers.